innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## Download a Graph from GraphDB to a Text Variable
+## Download a Graph from Graph Database to a Text Variable

 For the available export formats, please refer to the EnapsoGraphDBClient.FORMAT_xxx constants.
 The context (graph) is optional.
 If you do not pass a context (graph), the entire repository is exported.